ShibaScream/spending_app/README.md

 BACKEND_PORT=3000
 API_URL=http://localhost
 ```
-Replacing the `XXX` with the appropriate variables from the API.
+Replace `XXX` with the appropriate variables from the API documentation.

 For the sake of simplicity (and to avoid any unforeseen Webpack snafus), I added the build files to the git repository, although I usually wouldn't do that.
 If you do want to build my project from scratch, feel free to using the following command:
 ```